Glace Plombières – A French classic

 Generations of local chefs in Plombières-les-Bains have perpetuated the production by following the original recipe.
 Luckily for us, however, this recipe is not a well-kept secret.
-The current guardian of the tradition, monsieur Michel Bilger, owner of the hotel-restaurant La Fontaine Stanislas in Plombières-les-Bains, has kindly shared the classic recipe at occasions.
+The guardian of the tradition at the time when this post first was written, monsieur Michel Bilger, owner of the since-then closed hotel-restaurant La Fontaine Stanislas in Plombières-les-Bains, had kindly shared the classic recipe at occasions.

 The classic recipe – after Michel Bilger

 To my surprise, the ‘canonical’ recipe is based solely on three structural base ingredients: milk, sugar and egg yolks.
 And let me tell you that this cream-less ice cream base manages to combine a really nice texture and consistency with a delicious taste.

 If you ever would like to try how good milk-flavoured ice cream can be, this should be your preferred recipe!

 Towards the end of the churning add candied fruits, macerated in high-quality kirsch for at least half an hour, to the ice cream base.
 Ideally, the candied fruits should be cut in small cubes and come in at least three different colours (Bilger suggests cherries for red, pineapple for orange, and lemon or angelica for green).